ErikHedaker/user-movable-media-downloader/README.md

 1. In the project root directory: Double-click ``start.cmd`` (same as installing)
 2. In the following pop-up window titled ``Select download directory``: Press ``OK``
 3. In the terminal window choose whether to download video or audio files: Input ``1`` or ``2`` and press enter
-4. You may now download media files by entering a URL (the link at the top address bar in your browser)
+4. You may now download media files by entering a URL (the link in the top address bar on your browser)